 3. Duplicate Plugins

-Having multiple versions of the same plugin can occur when newer version are uploaded through FTP with unique file names.
-This can wreck havoc on the website load time.
+Having multiple versions of the same plugin can occur when newer versions are uploaded through FTP with unique file names.
+This can wreak havoc on the website load time.
 Similarly, installing multiple plugins to achieve the same functionality – with a slideshow for example – will also drag load time down.

 4. Uncompressed & Inappropriately Sized Images

-Oversized or uncompressed images is a really common issue and pretty easy to fix.
-The image only needs to be as large as it’s biggest display and not larger.
+Oversized or uncompressed images are a really common issue and pretty easy to fix.
+The image only needs to be as large as its biggest display and not larger.
 The WordPress media library has a simple tool to scale and edit images that’s great for novices.
-Compressing images with a service like TinyPNG is more time consuming, but will get you the best results.
+Compressing images with a service like TinyPNG is more time-consuming, but will get you the best results.

 5. Slow Hosting Environment